cvass1/CV/README.md

 - A levels: Mathematics (A), Physics (A), Biology (A), Chemistry (B)
 - GCSE levels: 10 GCSE’s (5 A* grades, 5 A grades)
-- Awarded the following for achiving the highest grades in the school:
+- Awards for achiving the highest grades in the school:
     * A2 level Mathematics Prize and A2 level Physics Prize, 2008
     * The Wellcome Mendelson Prize (achievement in A level Science), 2008
     * AS level Mathematics Prize and AS level Physics Prize, 2007